Halloween Projection

 I hung black bedsheets in front of our washer and then mosquito netting in front of that.
 I mounted the projector on top of the dryer (which is higher than top molding) aiming downward on the netting.
 By angling the projector down, the net is able to catch more light because it’s basically hitting the net parallel.
 What you don’t see in this clip is that you can see light on the floor, but I think it adds to the effect.

-For media, I made a montage of various clips usingHaunted Mansion’s Madame Leotta and other assets purchased from AtmosFX.
-I set the media player to loop the media once powered on.
+For media, I made a montage of various clips of Haunted Mansion’s Madame Leotta and other assets purchased from AtmosFX.
+I set the media player to loop once powered on.
 Volume could be adjusted with a remote.

 I added a custom made mini portable fog machine I bought off Etsy.
 I connected clear tubing with a couple of Y fittings so the tube could circle around the table, hidden underneath the Halloween fabric.
 Along the tube were a few nozzles and holes to let vapor pour through across the monitor.